nrfconnect/sdk-nrf/doc/nrf/protocols/gazell/gzll.rst

 .. note::

-   The byte order in Gazell and the nRF52 Series radio peripheral are not the same.
+   The byte order in Gazell and the nRF52 and nRF53 Series radio peripheral are not the same.
    This is because the address bytes are rearranged in Gazell to match radio of the nRF24L IC.

 FIFOs